 The ship owner Shoei Kisen has applied the International Convention on Limitation of Liability on the Ever Given, whereby it will aim to cap claims to a maximum of $115 million.
 Egypt is a party to this convention.
-I assume ship's underwriters can provide a bond to this amount as scurity so that ship can be released and claims studied in more detail and if legal at all.
+I assume ship's underwriters can provide a bond to this amount as scurity, so that ship can be released to procees and damage claims studied in more detail and, if legal at all.

 So what happened?